 “Prepare as though a disaster will occur next month but hope and pray that it never really happens.”

 Enjoy your next adventure through common sense and thoughtful preparation!

 If you enjoyed this article, consider voting for Backdoor Survival daily at Top Prepper Websites!
 In addition, SUBSCRIBE to email updates and receive a free, downloadable copy of my e-book The Emergency Food Buyer’s Guide.

 Bargain Bin: Here are some of the items that were featured in today’s article along with a few other items that are survival and preparedness essentials.

-Emergency Mylar Thermal Blankets (Pack of 10): For less than $7, this pack of 10 is a great deal.
+Emergency Mylar Thermal Blankets (Pack of 10): This pack of 10 is a great deal.
 Free shipping too.

 TETON Sports Mammoth Queen Size Flannel Lined Sleeping Bag (94″x 62″, Grey, +20 Degree F) : This is the sleeping bag I purchased.
 And yes, it is a double with room for Shelly, myself, Tucker the Dog and a weapon.
 Emergency Essentials also has some great sleeping bags that are well priced.